prudhvi-penmetsa-saggs/WxCheckHoliday/README.md

 to configure holidays in  business calendars.

-Configure the business calendar and define the calendar Alias name in GlobaVariables Service 1:  CheckHoliday:checkHoliday  service  checks whether given date is a company configured holiday in Common Directory Service Business Calendar
+Configure the business calendar and define the calendar Alias name in GlobaVariables Service 1:  WxCheckHoliday.CheckHoliday:checkHoliday  service  checks whether given date is a company configured holiday in Common Directory Service Business Calendar
   Inputs:

          date: Enter the date  in yyyy-MM-dd format to check whether this date is a holiday in the business calendar.